In Memoriam 2025

 Philip Burnham, Jr., NEPC member

-Philip Burnham, long-time member, winner of several NEPC poetry awards, passed away at his home on June 13, 2018, after a long illness.
+Philip Burnham, a longtime member and winner of several NEPC poetry awards, passed away at his home on June 13, 2018, after a long illness.
 Philip was the author of five books of poetry, a member of the Bagel Bards, and a dear friend to many poets.

 Arrivals and Departures